TyeWalker/OSRS-Item-Set-Prices-FlaskApp/README.md

+This project is deprecated.
+A new version is being built.
+[Click here](https://github.com/TyeWalker/OSRSItemTracker) to go to the repo.

 # OSRS-Item-Set-Prices-FlaskApp

 OSRS Item Set Prices App created using Python(3), Flask, and Bootstrap (HTML/CSS + javascript).
 This programme is designed to track the prices and margin of